fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

         (gdb) run --port=39821 --address=127.0.0.1 --name=ServiceName -d --token=startupToken

-     Where *ServiceName* is the name you gave your service when you created it and *startupToken* as issued following above steps.
+     Where *ServiceName* is the name you gave your service when you created it and startupToken is the token issued using the method described above.
+Note, this token may only be used once, each time the service is restarted using the debugger a new startup token must be obtained.

    - You can now use the debugger in the way you normally would to find any issues.